matty99/matty99.github.io/_posts/2015-09-12-website-optimization.md

 This code would crash the browser on phones trying to run the site.
 If you rotated your screen to landscape you would have to restart the page, simple as that.
 There was also a bit of code that would add squares depending on if the height of the screen exceeded the width of the screen.
 I will deal with this in a later post.

 Javascript to generate the squares is not a bad thing.
-It saves you a lot of code in your html file, and is quite elegant.
+It saves you a lot of code in your HTML file, and is quite elegant.
 The problem is the resizing.
 Any time you resize the screen you're doing a loop through at least 400 DOM objects and modifying their CSS.
 There is no reason to do this if you can do it in pure CSS instead.
 The work around is simple.

 {% highlight css %}
 .square {